Using Transmit 5 for macOS with DigitalOcean Spaces

 • Secret: your-secret-key

-• Remote Path: this determines where Transmit will navigate to upon connecting.
+• Remote Path: this determines where Transmit navigates to upon connecting.
 You may put a bucket name (and subdirectory, if desired) here to connect directly to that location

 When all filled out, the connection pane should look similar to this: